Secre03/Secre03/README.md

 # Hey there!
 I'm Mark Milano 👋

-🎓 CS Student from Albay, Philippines 🇵🇭
+🎓 IT Student from Albay, Philippines 🇵🇭
 🌱 Currently learning web development one project at a time 💡 I build things to practice what I study
 🔍 Open to feedback, collaborations, and opportunities